Arity Privacy Statement

 Specific Information Related to Users in Switzerland, the European Union, and EEA

-Our legal basis for processing: For personal data that we process in connection with any products or services we offer to you or our business clients, we will generally process that personal data (i) on the basis of consent, or (ii) in order to take steps at your request.
+Our legal basis for processing: For personal data that we process in connection with any products or services we offer to you or our business clients, we will generally process that personal data (i) on the basis of consent, (ii) in order to take steps at your request, or (iii) for our legitimate interests in providing our services to you or otherwise in supporting the business needs.

 Your Access and Choices: You may have the following rights in relation to your personal data: